 Types of Dentures in Chicago

 There are several types of dentures we offer in downtown Chicago.
-During a consultations, the dentist will determine which one you need.
+During a consultation, the dentist will determine which one you need.
 This decision is based on your individual situation.
 A complete treatment plan will be developed for you based on your needs, wants, and budget.
+Your

 Immediate dentures: Fabricated and inserted immediately after the teeth are extracted.
 The gum tissue underneath the denture will heal gradually as you wear the immediate restoration.

 Upper denture: Made of acrylic, an upper denture covers the top palate or the roof of the mouth.

 Lower denture: This type of denture replaces the bottom row of teeth.
 It is shaped like a horseshoe to leave room for the tongue.

 Partial Dentures: They can replace a set of missing teeth, usually located next to each other.
 Partial dentures are for patients that still have many healthy teeth remaining.